Quadrangle Club (University of Chicago)

 The Quadrangle Club is a membership club at the University of Chicago.
 It is located at 1155 East 57th Street (the southeast corner of 57th Street and University Avenue) in Chicago.
 It has a full-service dining room, a bar, several lounges, and sleeping quarters for members and/or their guests.
 It has 17 sleeping rooms, including 5 suites with an extra sitting room.
 It is one of the few locations in the city of Chicago that has green clay tennis courts.

+The club is organized under United States laws for 501(c)(7) Social and Recreation Clubs.
+In 2023, it claimed total revenue of $3,063,606 and total assets of $1,047,033.